Oma's Coconut Bar Recipe with Pecans ❤️

 There is really nothing much easier than using squares recipes to make lots of goodies for Christmas, Easter, birthdays, or any other occasion.
-Cutting them into squares is easier than forming cookies.

 Pretty as well is when they are cut into triangles and the edges dunked in chocolate.
 Again, I prefer dark chocolate, but if you like, milk chocolate works as well.
 White chocolate would also provide a nice contrast.